berylliumsec/nebula/README.md

 ## Acknowledgement

 First i would like to thank the AllMighty God who is the source of all knowledge, without Him, this would not be possible.

+## Why nebula?

+- Effortless Tool Usage with Natural Language: No need to remember intricate commands or switches for various tools.
+With Nebula, you can seamlessly communicate your intent, whether it's initiating an Nmap scan or any other task.
+Let Nebula translate your natural language into precise tool commands.

+- Direct Command Line Access: Execute suggested commands without having to copy and paste

+- Smart Analysis of Tool Outputs: Whether it's the open ports from an Nmap scan or results from other tools, Nebula provides tailored suggestions to further investigate and identify potential vulnerabilities.

+- Command Search for Vulnerabilities: Easily search and retrieve commands that aid in detecting vulnerabilities across a range of protocols.
+Whether you're dealing with HTTP, FTP, or SMB, Nebula guides you through.

 ## Overview
 ![nebula](/images/overview.png)